Mental health issues may occur during menopause; when is it time to seek help?

 When present in moderation, these symptoms are typical of menopause.
 But it is important to know when these symptoms stop being normal, and you need to seek help.

-issues during menopause
+Mental health issues during menopause

 At least one in five women suffers from depression during menopause.
 Women with a personal or family history of depression (including postpartum depression) are particularly vulnerable.
 Experts say that the discomfort caused by night sweats and hot flushes could lead to sleep disturbance, and affect mood stability.